 - Peer-to-peer educational and community norming conversations;

-- Faculty may take the following steps when a student presents to class without a face covering:
+- Faculty may take the following steps when a student presents to class without a face covering as they have determined is required for their class:

 - Empower students presenting to class without a face covering by providing a mask;